-During the course, the students will gain an overview of the front lines of IA & AI adoption and the impact of digitalization in businesses and public policy.
-Students will be exposed to in-depth understanding of digitalization when creating and capturing value.
+During the course, the students will gain an overview of the front lines of IA & AI adoption and the impact of digitalization on businesses and public policy.
+Students will be exposed to an in-depth understanding of digitalization when creating and capturing value.
 The sessions will cover lectures from diverse research areas such as behavioral economics, marketing finance, consumer online search, adoption of new products and services, etc.

 One of the biggest areas where IA & AI has affected businesses is in the consumer-firm service delivery and communication space.
-The adoption of image recognition, language technology, and predictive modelling are three areas where IA & AI have made a difference.
+The adoption of image recognition, language technology, and predictive modeling are three areas where IA & AI have made a difference.
 Consequently, the next part of the course focuses on the macro as well as the micro aspects of adopting IA & AI-based services in businesses.
-Students will read and understand about ethics, personalization, privacy, and other related topics.
+Students will read and understand ethics, personalization, privacy, and other related topics.

-- Apply these theories and constructs to Marketing & Consumer Behavior
+- apply these theories and constructs to Marketing & Consumer Behavior

-- Argue for key theories and constructs specific to Marketing & Consumer Behavior
+- argue for key theories and constructs specific to Marketing & Consumer Behavior

-- Account for key patterns in empirical findings regarding this relationship
+- account for key patterns in empirical findings regarding this relationship

-- Understand the key methodologies employed in the context of AI & Marketing
+- understand the key methodologies employed in the context of AI & Marketing

-- Understand and discuss the degree to which different theories and constructs are complements or substitutes
+- understand and discuss the degree to which different theories and constructs are complements or substitutes

-- Relate new empirical findings to underlying theoretical concepts
+- relate new empirical findings to underlying theoretical concepts

-- Formulate relevant and interesting research questions at the intersection of Marketing & AI
+- formulate relevant and interesting research questions at the intersection of Marketing & AI

 Teaching will be physical.
 Some sessions will be through Teams/Zoom.

+BOLD = Featured professor.
 A more detailed schedule will be presented during the introduction.
 Students are expected to prepare the course literature prior to the class.

 Maximum 20 students (pedagogical reasons).

-First priority: PhD candidates from NHH.
+Priority: PhD candidates from NHH.